How to Do the Superman Exercise

 - Lie face-down on the floor with your arms extended in front of you (palms down) and your legs extended behind you.
 This is the starting position.

-- Keeping your neck in line with your spine, lift your arms, chest, and legs off of the floor.
+- Keeping your neck in line with your spine, lift your arms, chest, and legs off the floor.

 How to Make the Superman Exercise Easier